rizanw/crypto-price-tracker/README.md

 # Overview

 Backend restful API to track cryptocurrency in IDR using golang and sqlite.
-It has authentification using jwt token and session manager. the session manager is simulated using golang hashmap variable, for large scale up in future we can replace it using cache or persistent storage.
+It has authentication using jwt token and session manager. the session manager is simulated using golang hashmap variable, for large scale up in future we can replace it using cache or persistent storage.
 Crypto rates source is from https://docs.coincap.io.